Understanding challenges to the interpretation of disaggregated evaluations of algorithmic fairness: Understanding fairness through causal models of distribution shift

-The conditional independencies directly implied by the causal graph of the data generating process can also be used to understand incompatibilities between fairness criteria \citep{liu2019implicit,kleinberg2016inherent,chouldechova2017fair,simoiu2017problem}.
-We report cases where the structure of the graph implies that the sufficiency and separation criteria is implied by the graph structure in Table \ref{tab:ci_properties}.
-We note that we focus on sufficient conditions where Bayes-optimality is sufficient to imply the fairness criteria of interest, which are weaker than impossibility results.
-For example, sufficiency is implied by subgroup Bayes-optimal prediction, and is thus implied by population Bayes-optimal prediction when $Y \perp A \mid X$, but not when $Y \nperp A \mid X$.
-The separation criteria is implied only for the label shift graph and then only when prediction is subgroup-agnostic, regardless of whether the model is Bayes-optimal or arbitrary.
+Analysis of the separation criterion serves as an interesting special case for our general findings regarding the stability of performance metrics across subgroups, given the connection between separation and equalized odds (\textit{i.e.}, the control of true positive and false positive error rates across subgroups).
+We find that the separation criterion is implied only by the label shift graph and then only when prediction is subgroup-agnostic, regardless of whether the model is Bayes-optimal or arbitrary.
 This is consistent with prior findings \cite{liu2019implicit} showing that models that fit the data well for subgroups satisfy sufficiency but do not generally satisfy the separation and equalized odds criteria.
-This serves as a special case for our general findings regarding the stability of performance metrics across subgroups, as it implies that optimal prediction for subgroups does not imply equal true positive rates and false positive rates across subgroups.

-In supplementary section \ref{supp:selection}, we extend this analysis to settings with selection bias, enumerating the conditions analogous to those described thus far for each of the base graphs augmented with a selection mechanism that depends on combinations of $X$, $Y$, and $A$ (Supplementary Table \ref{tab:selection_ci_properties}).
-In brief, a Bayes-optimal model generalizes under selection if the variables used as covariates d-separate the selection node $S$ from $Y$ in the causal graph.
-For example, when selection depends on only $X$ or $A$, subgroup Bayes-optimal predictors generalize and satisfy sufficiency in the target domain, regardless of other components of the graph; when selection depends only on $Y$, subgroup Bayes-optimality implies sufficiency without calibration in the target domain; and when selection depends on $Y$ and either $X$ or $A$, subgroup Bayes-optimality in the source domain does not imply sufficiency in the target domain.
-Furthermore, separation in the target domain is implied by Bayes-optimal prediction only in the label shift graph when the selection mechanism does not depend on $A$, and then only when the model does not depend on $A$.
+In Supplementary Section \ref{supp:selection}, we extend this analysis to settings with selection bias, enumerating the conditions analogous to those described thus far for each of the base graphs augmented with a selection mechanism that depends on combinations of $X$, $Y$, and $A$ (Supplementary Table \ref{tab:selection_ci_properties}).
+For brevity, we defer a summary of the results to Supplementary Section \ref{supp:selection}.